chus-chus/teex/README.md

 - **Saliency Maps**
   - Same metrics as in feature importance.
 Each pixel in an image is considered to be a feature.
 - **Decision Rules**
-  - **Complete Rule Quality**: Proportion of lower and upper bounds in a rule explanation whose that are eps-close to the respective lower and upper bounds (same feature) in the ground truth rule explanation amongst those that are not infinity.
+  - **Complete Rule Quality**: Proportion of lower and upper bounds in a rule explanation whose that are $\epsilon$-close to the respective lower and upper bounds (same feature) in the ground truth rule explanation amongst those that are not infinity.
   - All metrics in feature importance, where a transformation of the rule into feature importance vectors is performed first.
 See doc. for details.
 - **Word Importance**:
   - All metrics in feature importance, where a vocabulary is considered the feature space and a word importance explanation may or may not contain words from the vocabulary.

 Note how in **teex**, feature importance vectors are a universal representation: we 'translate' all other explanation types to feature importance vectors to allow a wider metric space.

 ### Data